buildbot/buildbot/master/docs/tutorial/firstrun.rst

   ./bin/buildbot start master

 You will now see some log information from the master in this terminal.
-It should ends with lines like these:
+It should end with lines like these:

 .. code-block:: none